-A sysadmin configuration setting allows citizens' screening data to be reused when they apply directly from the Here's what you might get page.
-When set to ON, some details based on the schema that is applied is transferred into the application.
+You can configure the application so that citizens' screening data can be reused when they apply directly from the Here's what you might get page.
+When configured, some details based on the schema that is applied are transferred into the application.
 This existing information saves the citizen time when they are completing their application.